jakazzy/me/content/post/learn-algorithms.md

       4. O(n2) //n squared
       5. O(n!) // n factorial

-Big O Notation is most focused on the worst case scenario
+Big O Notation is most focused on the worst case scenario.
+Algorithm is therefore measured in growth.